NCATSTranslator/TACT/PrioritiesSprint6.md

-This document is PROVISIONAL and will be udpated at the beginning of sprint 6 and subject to a new vote.

 These are the priorities for Sprint number 6, which runs from August 26, 2024 to October 4, 2024.

 In this sprint, the builds are in these environments: